wdi-red-coral/project-4-prompt/badir-projects/canary.md

 ## Company Description

 ## Web Application Description
-Page to add the profile of companies and their products with the possibility of registration for two types of users.
+Page to add the profile of companies and their products with the possibility of registration for two types of users, company owner and customer.

 ## Current
 - Website: